U.S. Environmental Protection Agency (EPA) responded to an oil

 - It is unlikely that an animal would drink water that is highly contaminated with fuel oil.

-Fact sheets from May, July, and August 2021, along with several EPA Press Releases, can be found in the "Resources" column of this webpage under "Documents" and "Notices," respectively.
+Several fact sheets throughout 2021, along with EPA Press Releases, can be found in the "Resources" column of this webpage under "Documents" and "Notices," respectively.

 For local news coverage at the site, please read: